gauravs08/ToDoGaurav/README.md

 better in a different way, but keeping the features of adding, deleting, and listing ToDo items.

-Create a branch named after you (your first name) in this repository and commit all your work products there.
+Create a fork of this repo and commit all your work products there.
+Make a pull request when you are ready :)

 ## Coding tasks